How to Hydrate for Optimum Health

 How much water do I need for optimum health?

 I am always telling my clients to assess themselves often throughout each day.
-This means doing a body check for physical signs, a mental check and an emotional check.
+This means doing a body check for physical signs, a mental check AND an emotional check.
 To be sure you’re hydrated enough, look at the list above.
 Have you been experiencing headaches lately?
 Is your urine dark yellow in color?
 Is your mouth often dry?
 Do you feel sluggish or unable to think clearly?
 If these signs are present, then grab a water bottle and start filling it up!

-How do I stay hydrated?
+hydrophilic How do I stay hydrated?